artisthbtl/scaryhour4/README.md

 This project was inspired by the common hurdles many beginners face when starting in cybersecurity.
 The initial, complex setup of virtual machines and VPNs required by platforms like HackTheBox can be a significant barrier, not to mention the challenge of knowing where to even begin.

-We introduce Scary Hour 4, a cybersecurity learning platform that lets beginners to get hands-on hacking experience without having to do all the complex setups, and also, helps them get through the initial learning curve we all been through when starting our PenTesting journey.
+We introduce Scary Hour 4, a cybersecurity learning platform that lets beginners to get hands-on hacking experience without having to do all the complex setups, and also, helps them get through the initial learning curve we all been through when starting our penetration testing journey.
 Scary Hour 4 provides an integrated hacking lab that consists of 2 things:
 1. An in-browser Kali Linux terminal that has been pre-configured to the desired hackable machine, isolated for each user.
-2. An interactive guide that helps users get through every materials on the platform, it teaches them the fundamentals of CTF and Penetration Testing.
+2. An interactive guide that helps users get through every materials on the platform, it teaches them the fundamentals of Linux, CTF, and Penetration Testing.

 ## Features